VarsityPhysicist/FFXIVRelicTracker/README.md

       Collecting light is done by completing tasks with the weapon equipped; varying tasks give different levels of light, but its most time effecient to run Tam-Tara Deepcroft since it only takes a few minutes to complete and is easiliy solo-able at level cap
-      Click buttons to add the amount of "light" to the total or type in the current total if it is known -2000 light is needed, this was mistakenly not included
+      Click buttons to add the amount of "light" to the total or type in the current total if it is known

      Zodiac Braves Tab:
       This tab is used for displaying the progress on completing the required quests for this stage